On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

-Combining relative activity cardinalities with the temporal orderings of \declare constraints allows identifying \emph{predecessor} and \emph{follower} sets of activities where the execution cardinality of the process changes.
+Combining relative activity cardinalities with the temporal orderings of constraints allows identifying \emph{predecessor} and \emph{follower} sets of activities, between which, the execution cardinality of the process changes.
 A limitation here is that every activity in a predecessor group (e.g., activities before a loop) will have the same relative cardinality with all activities in the follower group (e.g., activities inside the loop body).
-The precise point where this cardinality changes, such as the entry to a loop structure, can then be pinpointed through \constraint{Not Chain Succession} constraints between the groups.
-More specifically, \constraint{Not Chain Succession} constraints will exist from all activities in the predecessor group to all activities in the follower group, except for those directly preceding and succeeding the point at which the cardinality changes.
+The precise point where this cardinality changes (e.g., entry point of the loop body) can be pinpointed through \constraint{Not Chain Succession} constraints between the groups.
+In particular, \constraint{Not Chain Succession} constraints will exist from all activities in the predecessor group to all activities in the follower group, except for those directly preceding and succeeding the point at which the cardinality changes.